KSE2/RagnaScribe/doc/SF-readme.txt

 - DEPENDENCIES
 This software makes use of the following other projects and packages:

-UtilClasses (by the same author) version 0-9-1 File-Hashler (by the same author) version 1-2-2
+UtilClasses (by the same author) version 0-12-0 File-Hashler (by the same author) version 1-0-0 PWSLIB3 (by the same author) version 2-10-1
-These packages are also published under the GPL 2.0.
+These packages are published under the GPL 2.0.

 javax.activation.jar

 - RELEASE SECURITY
-I recommend to verify the downloads using the signature files by use of GnuPG (http://www.gnupg.org) or PGP and download of the public RSA key Wolfgang Keller 253BCEA2FDA84387 <neolith@uber.space> from a key server.
+Downloads can be verified via GnuPG (http://www.gnupg.org) or PGP using the signature files "*.sig" and my RSA key Wolfgang Keller 06B66D2C2D62226C <neolith@uber.space> from a public key server.